-The Copyright Practice has broad experience in copyright and content protection (digital rights management) technology, copyright litigation and music and sound recording licensing.
-The quality and diversity of the practice has garnered recognition from Chambers USA , where the practice is ranked among the directory's leading Trademark, Copyright & Trade Secrets practices in Washington, DC, and commended for its “considerable litigation experience…coupled with technical excellence” (2012) The Legal 500 US, which ranks the practice among the best in the country, notes that the firm "provides 'superior service' in the copyright law space" (2011), and "a hard-to-find combination of technical knowledge and practical legal advice" (2012).
+The Copyright Practice has broad experience in copyright and content protection (digital rights management) technology, copyright litigation, and music and sound recording licensing.
+Ranked again in 2013, The Legal 500 US praises the Practice as among the best in the country, noting that the firm "provides 'superior service' in the copyright law space" (2011) and "a hard-to-find combination of technical knowledge and practical legal advice" (2012).
+The quality and diversity of the Practice has garnered recognition from Chambers USA, where the Group is ranked among the directory's leading Trademark, Copyright & Trade Secrets practices in Washington, DC.
+Chambers commends the Practice for its "considerable litigation experience…coupled with technical excellence" (2012) and sources tell the directory that the Group’s attorneys "display sound commercial sense" (2013).

 Copyright Infringement and Related Litigation | Music and Sound Recording Fee Litigation | Copyright and Content Protection Policy | Digital Rights Management | Contact Us